freemocap/documentation/docs/Contributing guide/Contributing to the FreeMoCap Project.md

+# Contributing to the FreeMoCap Project

 Welcome to the FreeMoCap contributing guide!

 This document will help you understand how to contribute to the project, whether you're reporting bugs, suggesting new features, or submitting code changes.
 We're excited to have you on board and look forward to working with you!

 ## Getting Started